-Formal Resolution Process
+F. Formal Resolution Process

-If the complaint is not processed or resolved through the voluntary resolution process discussed above, the complaint will be processed according to the formal resolution process outlined below.
+If the formal complaint is not processed or resolved through the informal/ voluntary resolution process discussed above, the formal complaint will be processed according to the formal resolution process outlined below.

-Investigation
+1. Investigation

-Dunwoody will appoint one or more trained and impartial investigators to conduct a prompt, equitable, thorough, fair, and appropriate investigation.
-In most cases, the investigation will be conducted by the Dean of Students, but Dunwoody may, in its discretion, appoint an alternative trained investigator.
-The parties will receive written notice of the investigator appointed.
-If a party has a concern that the investigator has a conflict of interest, the party should report the concern in writing as set forth in the Conflicts section above.
+Dunwoody will appoint one or more trained and impartial investigators to conduct a prompt and equitable investigation.In most cases, the investigation will be conducted by the Dean of Students, but Dunwoody may, in its discretion, appoint any other trained investigator who is free of conflict of interest and bias.The parties will receive written notice of the investigator appointed.If a party has a concern that the investigator has a conflict of interest or bias, the party should report the concern in writing as set forth in section X(I) Conflicts of Interest above.

 The investigator(s) will conduct the investigation in a manner appropriate to the circumstances of the case.
 The investigation will typically involve interviews of the complainant and respondent and may also involve questioning of other witnesses and/or review of other information.
-The parties will have the opportunity to advise the investigator(s) of any witnesses they believe should be interviewed, other evidence they believed should be reviewed by the investigator(s), and questions they believe the investigator(s) should ask the other party or witnesses.
-The investigator(s), in their discretion, may decline to interview witnesses suggested by the parties and may interview witnesses who were not suggested by either party.
+The parties will have the opportunity to advise the investigator(s) of any witnesses they believe should be interviewed, other evidence they believed should be reviewed by the investigator(s), and questions they believe the investigator(s) should ask the other party or witnesses, including questions challenging credibility.
+The investigator(s), in consultation with the Title IX Coordinator, has discretion to assess the relevancy of any proposed witnesses, evidence, and questions, and, in their discretion, may decline to interview witnesses suggested by the parties and may interview witnesses who were not suggested by either party.
 The investigator(s) may also decline to ask a question suggested by the parties.
-Character or reputation evidence is generally considered to be irrelevant and will not be included as part of the investigation.
-If a party suggests witnesses solely for the purpose of providing general character or reputation evidence, the investigator may choose not to interview witnesses and/or to not include information related to a party's general character/reputation in the investigation report.
-The complainant and respondent will be given equitable opportunities to present information, including evidence, witnesses they believe should be interviewed, and questions they believe should be asked, as part of the investigation.
+The complainant and respondent will be given an equal opportunity to present witnesses they believe should be interviewed, and other inculpatory and exculpatory evidence, as part of the investigation.
+In cases involving allegations of Title IX Sexual Harassment, any witness that a party wishes to call at a hearing must be suggested as part of the investigation process, prior to the issuing of the investigation report.